 How To Tell Determinate And Indeterminate Tomato Plants Apart

 You can’t tell determinate and indeterminate tomato apart just by looking at the seed or the tomato seedling.
 However, once the fruit sets, you can differentiate the two tomato varieties.

 Fruit sets at the end of the determinate tomato plant branches.
 While on an indeterminate plant, the fruit sets along the main stem and along the branches.

 Both the determinate and indeterminate tomato plants have their positives and negatives.
-Which variety you grow will depend on whether you would prefer a tomato harvest all at once or throughout the season as well as the length of your growing season and the space you have available.
+Which variety you grow will depend on whether you prefer a tomato harvest all at once or throughout the season – as well as the length of your growing season and the space you have available.
 You may even decide to grow both!

 As with any food gardening, it’s important to experiment and find out what you enjoy growing.
 And more importantly, what you and your family enjoy eating.
 Because no matter which variety you choose, growing your own tomatoes at home will be rewarding.